Showing posts with label #Stations. Show all posts

 This is why, round the ninth hour after sunrise (roughly 2:30 PM) Jesus shouted out the first line of that psalm: Elí Elí, lamá azavettáni?/“My God my God, for what reason do you abandon me?”
 Ps 22.1 I know; it sounds different after the gospels’ authors converted it to Greek characters.

 Problem is, by this point the scribes seem to have left, ’cause nobody understood a word he said.
-Jesus was quoting the original Hebrew, but only scribes knew Hebrew; the Judeans spoke Aramaic, and the Romans spoke Greek.
+Jesus was quoting the original Hebrew, but only scribes knew Hebrew; the Judeans spoke Syriac, and the Romans spoke Greek.
 Since Elo’í sounds a little like Eliyáhu, “Elijah,” that’s the conclusion they leapt to: He must be calling for Elijah.
 So they added that to their mocking.
 “Wait; let’s see whether Elijah rescues him.”

 In our day many Christians have leapt to a different conclusion—a heretic one.
 They might know Jesus was quoting scripture, but think he quoted it ’cause the Father literally, just then, did abandon him.
 Seriously.